Connorwe/P1-Browser-Game/Readme.md

 -Make coins that player can grab and store them in browser localStorage -create start menu that works in GitHub
 -create win/loss scenarios
--need to finetune background because it is laggy in GitHub, maybe change -1 to -this.speed

 ## Name Of Game: SEWER RAT